"To be content with what you have is to be rich." Lao Tzu, Chinese philosopher.

 Pay attention to the following details:

-You will see that yoga outfits can be colourful and tailored to each person’s style!
+I've seen, from the yoga classes near me, that yoga outfits can be colourful and tailored to each person's style!

 More and more men are starting yoga.
 Wanting to gently build up muscles, as a stress-relief, for meditation, and it doesn't hurt there are women everywhere, yoga is attracting more and more males to class.